petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-deploying-liferay/liferay-deployment-options.md

 ## Liferay SaaS

 With Liferay SaaS, the cloud infrastructure and Liferay DXP application is deployed and managed for you.
 This is the fastest way to get started building solutions with Liferay.
-Clarity Vision Solutions will never have to worry about about whether their site is up and running.
+Clarity will never have to worry about about whether their site is up and running.
 Instead they can immediately begin working with Liferay's out-of-the-box features.

 With this deployment approach Liferay provides: